IsaacScript/isaac-steam-workshop-upload/README.md

 ## Example Usage

-The following file showcases how you can use this GitHub action to automatically publish your mod whenever a commit is pushed to the repository main branch with a message containing "chore: release".
+The following file showcases how you can use this GitHub action to automatically publish your mod whenever a commit is pushed to the repository main branch with a message including the "chore: release" substring.
 (This syntax is part of the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard, which we recommend that you use for your repository.)

 #### `.github/workflows/ci.yml`